F

 Cost Of Living Quick Facts

-• The cost of living in Milford is equal to the Massachusetts average
+• The cost of living in Milford is 2% lower than the Massachusetts average

 • Milford housing is 64% higher than the national average